alexiom/alexiom.github.io/_pages/about.md

 tagline: "Job Market Candidate: 2024-2025"
 ---

 My name is Alex Marsh, and I am a doctoral student in economics at the University of North Carolina - Chapel Hill.
-My research interests include empirical industrial organization and applied econometrics.

 I am on the 2024-2025 job market.

 ## Research Interests
 - Empirical Industrial Organization